"King of Good Times" Mallya slips off throne

 The BJP said it would oppose a state bailout for Kingfisher, which means pressure will remain on Mallya's United Breweries to keep the airline in business.

-"Those who die must die," Indian auto industrialist Rahul Bajaj told local media, referring to Kingfisher Airlines.
+"Those who die must die," auto industrialist Rahul Bajaj told local media, referring to Kingfisher Airlines.

 Mallya himself says he will bounce back, and often criticises what he sees as a sensationalist press out to get him.